MrAhile/K8s-CKA/2-Workloads/daemonset.md

 log-smtmn   1/1     Running       0          17s   10.32.0.4   worker1   <none>           <none>
 ```

 This is due to the master's taint that the pod does not tolerate.
-The command below shows the key and effect of that taint:
+The command below shows the key and effect of that taint (you might need to install jq if it's not already on your machine):

 ```
 k get no master -o jsonpath={.spec.taints} | jq
 [
   {
     "effect": "NoSchedule",
-    "key": "node-role.kubernetes.io/master"
+    "key": "node-role.kubernetes.io/control-plane"
   }
 ]
 ```